zaterdag 26 december 2015

 Sunday

 On Sunday morning I had time until 10 UTC.
-The first QSO was made with the island of Man on 7 MHz.
+The first QSO was made with the Island of Man on 7 MHz.
 To work on 7 MHz I tune the SWR for 1:1.
-After breakfast I divided to move the antenna to the attic, just to test whether I could make more QSO's on 14 MHz.The test is not conclusive because I made the same number of QSO's at the same time as on Saturday.
+After breakfast I decided to move the Monster Cylinder Dipole to the attic, just to test whether I could make more QSO's on 14 MHz.The test is not conclusive, because I made the same number of QSO's at the same time as on Saturday.

 Between 10 and 18 UTC we visited two birthdays. after 18 UTC I made a few QSO's.